Home What's New with Universal Links

 GET https://app-site-association.cdn-apple.com/a/v1/your-domain

-You can get the current version on Apple CDN.
-(Remember to add the Request Header Host=https://app-site-association.cdn-apple.com/)
+You can see the current version on Apple CDN.
+(Remember to add Request Header Host=https://app-site-association.cdn-apple.com/)

 iOS ≥ 14 Debug

-Due to the aforementioned CDN issue, how do we debug during the development phase?
+Due to the aforementioned CDN issue, how can we debug during the development phase?

-Fortunately, Apple has provided a solution for this part; otherwise, not being able to update in real-time would be frustrating.
-We just need to add ?mode=developer to applinks:domain.com.
-Additionally, there are managed (for enterprise internal apps), or developer+managed modes that can be set.
+Fortunately, Apple provides a solution for this part, otherwise it would be really frustrating not being able to update in real-time; we just need to add ?mode=developer after applinks:domain.com, and there are also managed (for enterprise internal APP) or developer+managed modes that can be set.

-After adding mode=developer, the APP will directly fetch the latest app-site-association from the website every time it is built and run on the simulator.
+After adding mode=developer, the app will fetch the latest app-site-association directly from the website every time you Build & Run on the simulator.

-If you want to build and run on a real device, you need to go to “Settings” -> “Developer” -> turn on the “Associated Domains Development” option.
+If you want to Build & Run on a real device, you need to go to “Settings” -> “Developer” -> enable the “Associated Domains Development” option.

-⚠️ Here’s a pitfall: app-site-association can be placed in the root directory of the website or in the ./.well-known directory; but in mode=developer, it only looks for ./.well-known/app-site-association, which made me think it wasn’t working.
+⚠️ There is a pitfall here, app-site-association can be placed in the root directory of the website or in the ./.well-known directory; but in mode=developer, it will only look for ./.well-known/app-site-association, which made me think it wasn’t working.

 Development Testing

-If it is iOS <14, remember to delete and rebuild & run the APP to fetch the latest app-site-association if it has been changed.
-For iOS ≥ 14, refer to the aforementioned method and add mode=developer.
+If you are using iOS <14, remember that if you have made changes to app-site-association, you need to delete it and then Build & Run the app again to fetch the latest one.
+For iOS ≥ 14, please refer to the aforementioned method and add mode=developer.

-For modifying the content of app-site-association, ideally, you can modify the files on the server yourself; but for those of us who sometimes can’t access the server, testing universal links can be very troublesome.
-You have to keep bothering the backend colleagues for help, making sure the app-site-association content is correct before going live.
-Constant changes can drive colleagues crazy.
+For better modification of the app-site-association content, you can modify the file on the server yourself.
+However, for those of us who sometimes cannot access the server side, testing universal links can be very troublesome.
+You have to constantly bother backend colleagues for help, and it becomes necessary to be very certain about the app-site-association content before going live, as constantly changing it can drive your colleagues crazy.

 To solve the above problem, we can set up a small service locally.